meidelien/Metabolic-network-layout-using-biochemical-coordinates/README.md

 1. Unpack chem_prop & chem_xref in the data folder,
    1. These files (chem_prop.tsv & chem_xref.tsv) have been added to
-   .gitignore because they are too large w/o Git LFS
+   .gitignore because they are too large for git w/o git LFS
 2. Ignore emoticons in notebooks